jodaf/quilvyn-oldschool/README.md

 ### Usage

-Once the quilvyn-oldSchool package is installed as described above, start Quilvyn and check the box next to "AD&D First Edition (1E)", the box next to "Unearthed Arcana (1E)", and/or the box next to "AD&D Second Edition (2E)" from the rule sets menu in the initial window.
+Once the quilvyn-oldSchool package is installed as described above, start Quilvyn and check the boxes next to one or more of the plugins listed above in the rule sets menu of the initial window.